 Don't Use Cotton Pads

-Now that we know the experts suggest using clean fingers or a soft bristled brush/spoolie to gently clean extensions, it's important to note that they advise against using cotton pads or swabs.
+Now that we know the experts suggest using clean fingers or a spoolie brush to gently clean extensions, it's important to note that they advise against using cotton pads or swabs.
 "Do not use cotton around or on your lash extensions," Richardson says.
 "The reason being … they snag and rip them out.
-So after brushing through with the makeup remover dab with tissue to remove the product.
-Repeat this steps until all the mascara is gone."
+So after brushing through with the makeup remover, dab with tissue to remove the product.
+Repeat this step until all the mascara is gone."

 Use a Protective Product Post-Cleanse